The journey to Tykeson Hall

 “This concept for student success captivated them,” said Amy.
 Her parents were impressed with the idea of a building that centered on programs that prepare the next generation for a rapidly changing world, helping them adapt to the evolving needs of the workplace through a liberal arts education.

 “Liberal arts education provides the framework for supporting youth in a world that is changing so fast,” she said.
 “By exposing students to wide-ranging subjects and helping them hone their collaboration and communication skills, students are better positioned to think about the world in broader ways.”

 A vision, a catalyst

-The building’s location—between historic Johnson Hall and Chapman Hall—was an additional inspiration.
+The building’s location, between historic Johnson and Chapman Halls, was an additional inspiration.
 “It fits with the whole vision.
 The building will be a catalyst for linkages across campus and a home base,” Amy said.

 The Tykesons agreed to the lead gift, the building was named Tykeson Hall in their honor and their $10 million gift allowed the UO to successfully secure a state match of $17 million.

 (Read more about fundraising for Tykeson Hall.)

 An additional $4 million has been raised from other donors, leaving approximately $8 million remaining to fully fund the expected cost of $39 million.
 The architectural firms Office 52 and Rowell Brokaw have been engaged to design the building and the project is on track for groundbreaking this year.

 “The family is very excited about the plans and how well things are moving along,” said Amy.
 “My parents certainly believe that higher education is the gateway to a great future, and this building will bring so many stakeholders together to help students be successful.”